giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

 ```

 This pipeline may looks complex but it is just four activities:

-1. download the file with Terraform remote configuration
+1. Download the file with Terraform remote configuration
-2. get the correct version of Terraform
+2. Get the correct version of Terraform
-3. `terraform init`
+3. Run `terraform init`
-4. `terraform apply`
+4. Run `terraform apply`

 Terraform _init_ is the first command to run before any other meaningful command can be used: it downloads providers used in code and configures state.
 State must be remote (by default uses a local file) as the machine running this pipeline can change at each execution.
 I used the [recently announced](https://www.hashicorp.com/blog/introducing-terraform-cloud-remote-state-management) Remote State Management feature of Terraform Cloud, but you can change to Azure Storage as well.